Degri95/School_District_Analysis/README.md

 #### Updated District Summary
 ![Updated District Summary](/Resources/new_district_summary.PNG)

-After updating the grades to NaN, we can see the summary was marginally effected.
+After updating the grades to NaN, we can see the summary was marginally affected.
 The greatest change was .3% difference from our original summary.
 - The Average Math Score decreased .1%.
 - The Average Reading Score stayed the same.
 - The % Passing Math decreaesed .2%